 6. Unripe tomatoes

-Although ripe red tomatoes are probably ok for your dog, the tomato plants and unripe tomatoes are highly harmful.
-They contain something called ‘tomatine’ which can cause damage to the nervous system, kidneys and digestive tract.
-So if you are growing your own tomatoes, make sure they are well fenced off from your furry friend.
+Although ripe red tomatoes are ok for your dog, the tomato plants and unripe tomatoes are harmful.
+They contain a chemical called ‘tomatine’ which can cause damage to the nervous system, kidneys and digestive tract.
+So if you are growing your own tomatoes, make sure that your furry friend can’t access them.

 7. Onions and garlic

-In appropriate quantities garlic can be good for your dog but if they eat too much garlic, onions or chives it can also be harmful and can destroy your dog’s red blood cells.
-It doesn’t matter whether it is raw, cooked or dried, make sure you avoid feeding these offenders to your dog.
+In very small quantities, garlic can be good for your dog but if they eat too much garlic, onions or chives it can also be harmful and can destroy your dog’s red blood cells.
+It doesn’t matter whether it is raw, cooked or dried, make sure you avoid feeding these to your dog.

 8. Nutmeg

-Not necessarily something that will be lying around your home in large quantities but something to be aware of.
-Nutmeg contains myristicin and although the small amounts found in cakes may not be harmful, larger amounts can cause tremors, seizures and even death in dogs so just make sure your dog doesn’t get hold of any.
+Not necessarily something that will be lying around your home in large quantities but something to be aware of!
+Nutmeg contains myristicin and although the small amounts found in cakes may not be harmful, larger amounts can cause tremors, seizures and even death in dogs.

 9. Broccoli

 Broccoli has so many health benefits for us and our families but the same is not true for man’s best friend.
-It contains chemicals which can severely irritate their stomach and while that may not sound bad it can be very dangerous, particularly in certain breeds.
+It contains chemicals which can severely irritate their stomach and can be very dangerous, particularly in certain breeds.

 10. Rhubarb

-Another one of our commonly home grown fruits which can be toxic to dogs is rhubarb.
-Especially the leaves which can cause damage to the nervous system, kidneys and digestive tract.
-Symptoms include tremors, seizures and heart problem so don’t let your dog get stuck into your rhubarb crumble or vegetable patch.
-If you suspect rhubarb poisoning then contact your vet immediately
+Another one of our commonly home-grown fruits which can be toxic to dogs and many other animals including chickens is rhubarb, especially the leaves which can cause damage to the nervous system, kidneys and digestive tract.
+Symptoms include tremors, seizures and heart problem so don’t let your dog get stuck into your rhubarb crumble.
+If you suspect rhubarb poisoning then contact your vet immediately.

 11. Potatoes